Harvey Pekar: Life

 His second wife was Helen Lark Hall, who appeared (as "Lark") in a number of early issues of American Splendor.
 They married in 1977.
 According to Crumb again (and as dramatized in the American Splendor film), "...she was trying to have a career in academia and Harvey would embarrass her.
 They'd go to these academic cocktail parties and Harvey would deliberately antagonize these professors.
 He thought the whole academia thing was bullshit.
 So he used to embarrass her and she'd become angry at him until finally she gave up on him."
 They divorced in 1981.

-Pekar's third wife, whom he married in 1984, was writer Joyce Brabner who became a regular character in American Splendor.
+Pekar's third wife, whom he married in 1984, was writer Joyce Brabner who became a regular character in American Splendor and to whom he remained married until his death.

 In 1990, as described by Publishers Weekly, "Pekar was diagnosed with lymphoma and needed chemotherapy.
 By the time the disease was discovered, the couple was in the midst of buying a house (a tremendous worry to Pekar, who fretted about both the money and corruptions of bourgeois creature comforts)."
 After Pekar's recovery, he and Brabner collaborated on Our Cancer Year (released in 1994), a graphic novel account of that experience, as well as his harrowing yet successful treatment.

 Around this same time, Brabner and Pekar became guardians of a young girl, Danielle Batone, when she was nine years old.
 Danielle became the couple's foster daughter and eventually became a recurring character in American Splendor as well.

 Pekar lived in Cleveland Heights, Ohio, with Brabner and Batone.

 Career

 Early comics work

 Pekar's friendship with Robert Crumb led to the creation of the self-published, autobiographical comic book series American Splendor.
-Crumb and Pekar became friends through their mutual love of jazz records.
+Crumb and Pekar became friends through their shared love of jazz records.
 It took Pekar a decade to do so: "I theorized for maybe ten years about doing comics."
 Pekar's influences from the literary world included James Joyce, Arthur Miller, George Ade, Henry Roth, and Daniel Fuchs.

 Around 1972, Pekar laid out some stories with crude stick figures and showed them to Crumb and another artist, Robert Armstrong.
 Impressed, they both offered to illustrate.
 Pekar & Crumb's one-pager "Crazy Ed" was published as the back cover of Crumb's The People's Comics (Golden Gate Publishing Company, 1972), becoming Pekar's first published work of comics.
 Including "Crazy Ed" and before the publication of American Splendor #1, Pekar wrote a number of other comic stories that were published in a variety of outlets: